Introduction to the Manaslu Annapurna Circuit Trek

 Cost Includes

-- Licensed, English-speaking trekking guide and necessary porters
+- Licensed, English-speaking trekking guide

-- Teahouse/lodge accommodations during the trek
+- Accommodation in teahouses or lodges during the trek

 - Government taxes and service charges